Introduction

 - Personalized consultations or shade-matching services.

 Modern loyalty goes far beyond "spend a dollar, get a point."
 Leading beauty brands reward customers for engagement that builds the brand’s ecosystem.
-This includes rewarding points for:
+This includes:

-- Writing a detailed product review with a photo.
+- Social Proof: Writing a detailed product review with a photo or video.

 Samples and Experimental Rewards